Bell's palsy is a sudden weakness or paralysis of the facial muscles on one side of your face. Find out how to boost your chances of a full recovery.

 Motor neurone disease is a condition that causes weakness in the muscles, leading eventually to paralysis.
 Learn about the symptoms and diagnosis.

-Guillain-Barre Syndrome is an autoimmune disease that causes weakness, numbness or paralysis.
-Learn more about its symptoms and diagnosis.
+Guillain-Barre syndrome is an autoimmune disease that causes weakness, numbness or paralysis.
+Learn more about its symptoms, diagnosis and treatment options.

 Polio is a highly contagious viral infection.
 It can cause paralysis and death, so immunisation is important to prevent polio.
 Learn here about symptoms, how polio is spread and treatment options.

-Tick bites are usually harmless, but it’s still important to know how to avoid and treat bites, and what to do after visiting an area where ticks are present.
+Tick bites are usually harmless, but it's important to know how to avoid and treat bites, and what to do after visiting areas where ticks are present.

 Lyme disease is caused by bacteria transmitted in a tick bite however, the types of tick that carry the bacteria have not been found in Australia.